Zurich Underground Railway: Consequences

 As early as 18 June 1973, the Social Democrats handed in a popular Initiative, in which a demand was made for a loan of 200 million francs, payable over 10 years, to fund the extension of the public transport system.
 The tram network that had been badly neglected, was to profit from this in particular.
 The city council dragged its feet over the issue, considering it unnecessary as they were following their own modernisation concept.
 However, on 13 March 1977 the initiative was narrowly approved with 61,599 votes to 58,588 (51.25%) in favour.
 Consequently, the Zürich tram network was extensively modernised and optimised.
 In 1978 the tunnel section below the A1L road that had been approved seven years ago was almost finished.
-Of the 200 million francs that had been approved, 123 million were earmarked for a new tramline leading from Milchbrück through the tunnel to Schwamendingen (and from there on to Hirzenbach and the Stettbach railway station).
+Of the 200 million francs that had been approved, 123 million were earmarked for a new tramline leading from Milchbuck through the tunnel to Schwamendingen (and from there on to Hirzenbach and the Stettbach railway station).
 The plan was approved in a municipal referendum on 24 September 1978 by 69,170 to 44,627 votes (60.78% yes).
 The 2.5 km long Milchbuck–Schwamendingen tunnel started operating on 1 February 1986.
 Since then, two lines stop at the three underground stations there: Tierspital, Waldgarten und Schörlistrasse.

 How uncontroversial the S-Bahn Zürich had been in 1973 was clearly proven eight years later on 29 November 1981, when the electorate of the canton of Zurich approved a loan of 523 million francs for building the S-Bahn with 73.75% in favour.

 As part of the new S-Bahn, a further project was planned to connect the Sihltal-Zürich-Uetliberg-Bahn (SZU) to the Hauptbahnhof, the city's main station.
 Since 1875 and 1892, respectively, the SZU's Uetliberg line and the Sihltal line had terminated at Selnau station, which was on the edge of the city centre and distant from the Hauptbahnhof.
 After initially considering a short extension to a terminus at the (now defunct) Gessnerallee parking area, it was decided to make use of the partially constructed station under the Hauptbahnhof, which was far better placed.
 The new line was planned to be 1592 m long, with 1281 m in tunnel and was to include a new tunnel station at Selnau.
 Estimated costs of the project stood at 105 million francs.
 On 27 September 1983, the electorate of the canton of Zurich voted in favour of a loan of 72.41 million francs, with 67.48% "yes" votes.
 The federal government and the municipalities along the SZU lines then agreed to provide the remaining sum.
 Construction of the new line began on 4 March 1986, and the shell of the new tunnel was completed in the autumn of 1986.
 Finally, the SZU extension started operating on 5 May 1990, three weeks before the rest of the S-Bahn network.